fastoch/Linux/Ansible.md

 Every computer will get the base role first, no matter what, and then will either get the workstation role or the server role.

 **But how does Ansible know which role to apply?**
-- This has to do with another important file which must also be present at the root of the Git repo
+- That has to do with another important file which must also be present at the root of the Git repo
 - Besides the `local.yml`, this other important file is `hosts`.
 This is an **inventory file**.
 - Normally, with ansible-pull, you don't have an inventory file, but you can still use one